Las Vegas is featured in Apple’s virtual unveiling of the new iPhone 12

-LAS VEGAS (AP/KLAS) — In the much anticipated Apple Virtual “Hi, Speed” Event on Tuesday, the Cupertino-based tech giant unveiled four new iPhones, a HomePod device, and the 5G capability.
+In the much anticipated Apple Virtual “Hi, Speed” Event on Tuesday, the tech giant unveiled four new iPhones, a HomePod device, and the 5G capability.

 Las Vegas served as the perfect backdrop to highlight the new Pro Series iPhone 12 features that include improved night mode and time-lapse camera capture.
 The colorful video was produced entirely on an iPhone 12 Pro and featured the Las Vegas skyline and other local scenic and key landmark spots including: